 Notting Hill was immortalised in the Hollywood movie of the same name starring Hugh Grant and Julia Roberts.
 It’s frequented by fashion royalty, including designers Stella McCartney and Victoria Beckham, and supermodel Claudia Schiffer.
 The famous Portobello Road Market (held Fridays and Saturdays) is one of London’s best street markets and offers a treasure trove of vintage and pre-loved fashion.

 For French fashion without having to cross the channel, head to Westbourne Grove and browse the chic daywear on offer at Sandro or The Kooples.
 You’ll find getup fit for a rock-star at Zadig & Voltaire.

-While you’re on this side of town, a visit to Old Spitalfields Market is a must.
-London’s oldest market offers vintage and current fashions.
-You’ll have great fun rummaging for bohemian bargains.
+While you’re on this side of town, a visit to Old Spitalfields Market is a must-do.
+London’s oldest market offers a mix of vintage and current fashions, and you’ll have great fun rummaging for bohemian bargains.

 Do you have any tips to add to our London shopping guide?
 We would love to hear from you.
 Please leave a comment below.

-Cindy Bingley-Pullin considers herself a writer, wanderluster, corporate bee and happy homemaker.
-In between analysing spreadsheets in the office and washing cot sheets at home, she pursues her combined passions of travel and freelance writing.
-Her work appears in publications such as Virgin Australia’s Voyeur, International Traveller and Fitness First magazine, and the Sydney Morning Herald.
-To date, her travels have taken her everywhere from the ancient Angkor Wat temples at dawn to the soaring skyscrapers of NYC at dusk, and from sleeping under the stars in central-west NSW to dining at Michelin-starred restaurants in the south of France.
+Cindy Bingley-Pullin considers herself a freelance writer, wanderluster, corporate bee and happy homemaker.
+In between analysing spreadsheets in the office, she pursues her combined passions of travel and writing.
+Her work has appeared in Virgin Australia’s Voyeur magazine, International Traveller, Fitness First magazine, and the Sydney Morning Herald.